Artificial intelligence in recruiting: a guide to human resource

 In general, AI requires a lot of data to learn how to mimic human intelligence and do so accurately (without, as we’ve seen, replacing humans!).

-To give an example: When AI uses machine learning, it needs a not inconsiderable amount of data to learn how to screen applications like a recruiter would.
+To give an example: when AI uses machine learning, it needs a not inconsiderable amount of data to learn how to screen applications like a recruiter would.
 This may mean “assimilating” several hundred or thousands of resumes before reaching a sufficient level of accuracy.

 Artificial intelligence can “learn” bias from humans